 Just as the IRS taxes individuals' income, such as income from a job, the IRS also taxes the income a business brings in.
 A small business can lower its taxable income through deductions and credits, just like an individual.

-Before learning about business deductions, it's necessary to understand what the tax code means by the term "income" and "gross income."
+Before learning about business deductions, it's necessary to understand what the tax code means by the term "income."

 The tax code (IRC § 61) reads: "Except as otherwise provided gross income means all income from whatever source derived."
 This includes all of the following: